-Curriculum: Clinical Applications

-1.18.
+Score explanation: This is included in the competencies under the Community Medicine and Internal Medicine departments in the form of Self Directed Learning sessions, bedside clinics and Small Group Discussions.
+During internship we are briefed about the health benefits of non-pharmaceutical management of conditions before our rural postings however, the environmental benefits are not touched upon.
+1 Curriculum: Clinical Applications 1.18.
 In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?

-- 2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum. - 1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework. - 0 No, there are not strategies introduced for having conversations with patients about climate change
+Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
+(2 points) Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
+(1 points) No, there are not strategies introduced for having conversations with patients about climate change.
+(0 points) Score Assigned:

-Score explanation: Our curriculum does not introduce strategies to have conversations with patients about climate change,
+Score explanation: Our curriculum does not introduce strategies to have conversations with patients about climate change, 1.19.

-1.19.
 In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes strategies for taking an environmental history course. - 1 Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points) Only elective coursework includes strategies for taking an environmental history.
+(1 point) No, the curriculum does not include strategies for taking an environmental history.
+(0 points) Score Assigned: